ibm-cloud-docs/containers/cs_ingress_types.md

     8. After you verify that traffic is flowing correctly through one ALB, repeat these steps for each ALB in your cluster. <p class="note">To ensure that the implementation of Ingress is consistent across your apps, make sure that you change the image for all of your ALBs in the cluster.</p>

-2. Optional: Clean up your original Ingress resource files that were formatted for the {{site.data.keyword.containerlong_notm}} Ingress image.
+2. Optional: Clean up your original Ingress resource files that were for the {{site.data.keyword.containerlong_notm}} Ingress image.
   * Original {{site.data.keyword.containerlong_notm}} Ingress resources:
     ```
     ibmcloud ks ingress alb migrate clean -c <cluster_name_or_ID> --iks-ingresses -f